Hurricane Kenna: Aftermath

 The Mexican government declared the region in Nayarit near the landfall of Kenna as a disaster area, allowing for the usage of emergency funds.
 Immediately after the passage of the hurricane, the Mexican Red Cross prepared 180 technical staff and volunteers from seven states to deliver 125 MT of food, medicine, and clothes to the areas most affected.
 The Mexican government deployed the Mexican Army to the area to remove fallen trees and establish water treatment plants to assist the affected population.
 The Mexican Navy was sent to assist to support medical personnel in the San Blas area, and the government Department for Family Development assisted the Mexican Red Cross in delivering food.
-Grupo Modelo, brewers of Corona beer, sent 6,600 gallons (25,000 liters) of drinking water and 1000 food sets for the San Blas area.
+Grupo Modelo, brewers of Corona beer, sent 6600 gal of drinking water and 1000 food sets for the San Blas area.
 Backhoes and dump trucks gradually removed the debris and sand from San Blas.
 Dozens of storeowners, municipal employees, and volunteers in Puerto Vallarta worked to clear the debris caused by the storm.
-The remaining stores, bars, and shops placed signs on their windows describing they were open in an effort to attract the tourists still in the town.
+The remaining stores, bars, and shops placed signs on their windows describing that they were open in an effort to attract the tourists still in the town.
 By about two months after the hurricane, most hotels, restaurants, and shops were reopened.

-Retirement
+Puerto Vallarta later rebuilt Los Arcos and In Search of Reason.
+In November 2002, stagnant waters from Kenna led to a dengue fever outbreak in western Jalisco, which killed two people and hospitalized at least 38 people.

 In the spring of 2003, the World Meteorological Organization retired the name Kenna from its rotating eastern Pacific name lists due to the deaths and damage this hurricane caused, and it will never be used again for another tropical cyclone.
 Kenna was replaced with Karina for the 2008 season.